mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 **A rich model, in the context of our code, is expressive**.
 It will use a noun (such as a `Book`), rather than a semantic abstraction (say `BookProcessManagerFactory`) and allows us to act on it.
 Typically this is verb-based — for example `book.recommend()` to correlate with the actual business terms.
 As we've seen many times in this book, we want this to explain 1:1 in our common or ubiquitous language what we are doing.

 In the below diagram (note that the use case isn't the same as in the last diagram!) you can see how a single `Slot` Entity (since it's the only one, it gets "promoted" to Aggregate Root; more on this in the next section) is the surface that contains all the data and behavior required to create the slot for a room reservation.
 It also handles the `TimeSlot` Value Object as part of the overall Slot.
-Any changes to the Slot gets pushed as a Domain Event, so that we can inform other Aggregates or the rest of the technical landscape of ongoing changes.
+Any changes to the Slot gets pushed as a Domain Event so that we can inform other Aggregates or the rest of the technical landscape of ongoing changes.

 <figure><img src="../.gitbook/assets/aggregates-basic.png" alt=""><figcaption><p>Diagram for how user interactions to the Slot ensure the complete transactional boundary for any data it holds.</p></figcaption></figure>